flexxui/flexx/new_model.md

+# Docs for new Model class - now called Component

-This document is intended to give a complete understanding of how the model class is used.
+This document is intended to give a complete understanding of how the Flexx ``Component`` classes are used.
 You might also need the API docs to learn how to write things down exactly, though all relevant concepts should be covered here.

 This is not a particularly short text, but it does (should) cover everything.
 We try to be gentle by starting with an introduction and